-As we do not typically have a direct relationship with 3TG smelters and refiners, we are engaged and actively cooperate with other major manufacturers in our sector.
-We participate in the Manufacturers Alliance for Productivity and Innovation (MAPI).
-Controls include, but are not limited to, our Code of Business Conduct and Ethics, which outlines expected behaviors for all Hubbell employees, our Third-Party Code of Business Conduct and Ethics, which describes the minimum standards of ethical and responsible conduct required for any third parties that work for or with Hubbell, including our suppliers.
+As we do not typically have a direct relationship with 3TG smelters and refiners, we are engaged and actively cooperate with other major manufacturers in our sector, including participating in the Manufacturers Alliance.
+Controls include, but are not limited to, our Code of Business Conduct and Ethics, which outlines expected behaviors for all Hubbell employees, our Third-Party Code of Business Conduct and Ethics (the "Third-Party Code"), which describes the minimum standards of ethical and responsible conduct required for any third parties that work for or with Hubbell, including our suppliers.
 Failure to follow any of the provisions of this Third-Party Code can result in termination of any and all agreements with Hubbell.